apdoolhamza/customer-feedback-sentiment-checker/README.md

 ```bash
 python app.py
 ```
+## Usage
+1. Launch the application using the instructions above.
+2. Input customer feedback (e.g., “The service was excellent!”) into the interface.
+3. Receive a sentiment prediction (e.g., Positive or Negative).

 ## Dataset
-This project uses a simplified version of the Amazon Cell Phones Reviews Dataset.
+The model was trained on a simplified version of the Amazon Cell Phones Reviews Dataset.

-## 🛠 Technologies Used
-* Python
-* Scikit-learn
-* Flask
-* NLTK (offline)
-* Bootstrap 5
-* HTML5

 ## Possible Improvements
 * REST API version (/api/sentiment)